Balzan F.C.: Club facilities

-The club's Administration Building 'Solerville' is located at Main Street, Balzan.
+The club's Administration Building, 'Solerville', is located at Main Street, Balzan.
 A bar and garden restaurant on the ground floor are open to the public.
 The club's training facilities, located at Robert Mifsud Bonnici Street, Lija, include a clubhouse and a full-size pitch with synthetic turf.
 The clubhouse includes a conference room, a bar and a gymnasium and was officially opened on 13 March 2011.
 From September 2015, Balzan teams also commenced training at St Aloysius' College ground, after the ground underwent a major upgrade.

-In 2019, Balzan FC started the construction of an additional two-storey clubhouse at its Lija ground which feature additional changing room facilities, as well as accommodation for visiting teams.
+In 2019, Balzan FC started the construction of an additional two-storey clubhouse at its Lija ground which features additional changing room facilities, as well as accommodation for visiting teams.
 The building was completed in late 2021.